Max Tuerk: Arizona Cardinals

 On November 6, 2017, Tuerk was signed by the Arizona Cardinals off the Chargers' practice squad.
 On December 24, 2017, Tuerk made his only appearance in a regular-season NFL game on one play in Week 16, as the Cardinals beat the New York Giants, 23–0.

 On April 12, 2018, Tuerk was released by the Cardinals.

 Death

 On June 20, 2020, Tuerk collapsed and died of an enlarged heart, an autopsy report revealed, while on a hike with his parents in the Cleveland National Forest.
 According to his family, Tuerk was struggling with mental illness during and after his pro football career.
 His mother Valerie Tuerk told the Los Angeles Times that the family had arranged to have his brain tissue sent to Boston University's Chronic Traumatic Encephalopathy (CTE) Center.
 She said: "That was very important to us, because we feel that CTE probably had some impact on Max".

+An autopsy later confirmed that Tuerk had CTE.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.

-A memorial service was held for Tuerk's friends and family on a beach near his home on Saturday, June 27, 2020, exactly one week after his death.
+A memorial service was held for Tuerk's friends and family on a beach near his home on Saturday, June 27, 2020, one week after his death.